ashleydavis/rfsd-web-page-eleventy/src/faq.md

 - My relentless search to find an efficient process for development that delivers working and valuable code; and
 - My experience writing books and coaching to help developers be more effective.

+## What does the book cover?

+The book covers development of the open source [Photosphere application](/example-application), a fullstack application with the following components:
+- A backend on Node.js (a monolith)
+- A browser-based frontend
+- Later, some basic microservices in the backend
+- Desktop and mobile applications built with web technologies (Electron and Iconic)
+- An automated test suite

+The example application though is really only a delivery vehicle for learning the mindset, techniques and tools for fast development, with the main of producing reliable and valuable code.

+See [the published book outline](/outline) for more details.

+## What language(s) does the book cover?

+The book definitely covers JavaScript: because it's a very practical language, not too difficult to learn and it's the lowest common denominator for true fullstack coding.

+Personally I use TypeScript, so I also want to cover TypeScript through the book, although I'm not yet sure the best way to make that possible.
+Currently I'm considering these options:
+  - Adding a bonus chapter that argues how TypeScript can improve your development process; or
+  - Later, issuing a separate TypeScript version of the book where all code is presented as TypeScript instead of JavaScript.

+## Will the book teach me JavaScript or TypeScript?

+No

+The book is designed for developers who can already read JS/TS and get the gist of what's going on.
+If you are coming into JS/TS from another language you should have no problem reading the code.

+I do provide links to external learning resources so that you can learn JavaScript/TypeScript at the same time as reading Rapid Fullstack Development.

 ## What is the "early access program"?

 This is the period of time when you can buy the book early while it's still in development.